 3. A Compound Preposition List

 As you can see, double words enjoy being together.
 Compound words on the other hand, prefer their own space.
 Words like regardless of, as for, and prior to are examples of compound connecting words.

 Compound connecting words are also made up of two words, just like double words.
 But instead of coming together, they retain their individuality.
-Yet, each compound group still ends up taking up their own unique meaning.
-Here are some of the compound words found in English:
+They are two words with one joint meaning.
+Here is a list of prepositions for compound words found in English:

 - According to

 - Near to

 - Inside of